xavierog/moulti/Documentation.md

   export MOULTI_ALLOWED_GID=141
   moulti init
   ```
-- `MOULTI_CUSTOM_CSS`: filepath (either absolute or relative) to a custom TCSS file; see "How to define my own step classes ?"
+- `MOULTI_CUSTOM_CSS`: absolute filepath to a custom TCSS file; see "How to define my own step classes ?"
 - `MOULTI_PASS_CONCURRENCY`: define how many concurrent "moulti pass" commands is acceptable; defaults to 20.

+### Environment variables set by the Moulti instance

-- `MOULTI_RUN`: do NOT define this environment variable; it is set by the Moulti instance when it runs a script, e.g. `moulti run my_script.bash`
+These variables are set by the Moulti instance when it runs a script, e.g. `moulti run my_script.bash`:

+- `MOULTI_RUN`: its value is irrelevant but its mere presence means your script should NOT try to spawn a new Moulti instance.
+- `MOULTI_SOCKET_PATH`: described in the previous section; the Moulti instance explicitly sets this variable to ensure your script can connect to it.

+### Other environment variables

 - `TERM`: per se, Moulti does nothing with this environment variable.
 However, `$TERM` has a strong influence on the behavior and visual aspect of curses applications and Moulti is no exception.
 Your mileage may vary but, overall, it seems `TERM=xterm-256color` frequently fix things.

 ## How to define my own step classes ?